 Mixed Media: Photography, Text, Projection, 2016

-The Earth is an Imperfect Ellipsoid” is a land surveillance project that utilizes Al-Bakri’s “Kitab al-Masalik wal-Mamalik” (Book of Roads and Kingdoms), an eleventh-century geography text based on accounts of merchants, geologists and adventurers describing major trade routes in the Islamic empire and converges it with the narratives of contemporary migration.
+The Earth is an Imperfect Ellipsoid is a land surveillance project that utilizes Al-Bakri’s “Kitab al-Masalik wal-Mamalik” (The Book of Roads and Kingdoms), an eleventh-century Arabic geography text describing major trade routes in West Africa under the Islamic Empire and converges it with contemporary migratory paths.

 Subversive Media, 2015